openbsd/xenocara/lib/mesa/docs/drivers/llvmpipe.rst

       yum install llvm-devel

+   If you want development snapshot builds of LLVM for Fedora, you can use the Copr repository at `fedora-llvm-team/llvm-snapshots <https://copr.fedorainfracloud.org/coprs/g/fedora-llvm-team/llvm-snapshots/>`__, which is maintained by Red Hat's LLVM team.

    For Windows you will need to build LLVM from source with MSVC or MINGW (either natively or through cross compilers) and CMake, and set the ``LLVM`` environment variable to the directory you installed it